-- Incision and drainage: If the swelling does not go away and an abscess forms, your caregiver will make a small incision in your breast to drain the pus.
+- Incision and drainage may be needed if the swelling does not go away and an abscess forms.
+Your healthcare provider will make a small incision in your breast to drain the pus.

 How can I manage my symptoms?

-- Use heat: Heat helps decrease pain from mastitis.
-Apply heat on the area for 20 to 30 minutes every 2 hours for as many days as directed.
-It may help to take a warm shower before you feed your baby or pump your breasts.
+- Apply heat on your breast for 20 to 30 minutes every 2 hours for as many days as directed.
+Heat helps decrease pain.

 How can I prevent mastitis?

-- You have painful swelling or a lump in your breast.
+- You have a painful lump in your breast.

-- You have swollen and tender lymph nodes in your armpit on the same side as the infected breast.
+- You have swollen and tender lymph nodes in your armpit on the same side as the affected breast.

 - You have questions or concerns about your condition or care.